jiezang97/Code-for-Structural-constraints-on-the-emergence-of-oscillations/README.md

-# Threshold-Linear Network Analysis for Oscillations in Neural Networks
+# Wilson-Cowan Network Analysis for Oscillations in multi-population neural networks

-This repository contains MATLAB code designed for the analysis of oscillatory behaviors in multi-population neural networks through the framework of Threshold-Linear Networks (TLN).
+This repository contains MATLAB code designed for the analysis of oscillatory behaviours in multi-population neural networks through the framework of the Wilson-Cowan model.
 Our work investigates structural constraints that facilitate or hinder the emergence of oscillations in such networks.

 ## Key Features

-- **Network Structure Visualization:** Load and visualize the structure of various neural networks, observing their dynamics in real-time.
+- **Network Structure Visualization:** Load and visualize the structure of various neural networks, observing their dynamics in real time.
 - **Parameter Exploration:** Flexibility to test different parameters for in-depth analysis, specifically tailored for examining oscillatory dynamics in neural networks.
 - **Case Studies:** Detailed examples including the Proto-STN-Arky-D2 network structure, providing insights into specific network behaviors.